dkvz/rss-email-digest/README.md

 Make sure the user or group is allowed to write to the working directory.

 ## TODO
-- [ ] If the status file wasn't there, we should just report the first item and that's it
+- [x] If the status file wasn't there, we should just report the first item and that's it
+- [ ] Feed content is usually HTML, we should either render it or make it go through some sort of HTML to text thingy
 - [ ] Check if current directory is writable or exit immediately
 - [ ] Check for email validity
 - [ ] We have error notifications by email, should probably send those from errors processing the feeds